invisibledrygoods/GivenWhenUnity/README.md

       .AndWithin("20 seconds", "the units to the south should all make it to the north") .Because("pathfinding should be able to deal with crowd collision");

-And I should probably tear down the most common misconception while I'm still on my soapbox: your tests aren't a safety net, they're a self-verifying design document.
-Write them with your game designer, or even better, let your designer write them herself.
+And I should probably tear down the most common misconception while I'm still on my soapbox: your tests aren't a safety net, they're a self-verifying design document; write them with your game designer, or even better, let your designer write them herself.

 How It Works
 ------------